 These bonds are backed by “the full faith and credit of the U.S. Government,” and the Treasury considers both EE and I Savings Bonds to be a solid addition to any investment portfolio, especially when used for education.

-This is because interest from these bonds is tax-free if they are used for qualified higher education expenses, but income limits do apply and this means that, for some, children’s saving bonds may not rank high among the best investments for children.
+This is because the interest from these bonds is tax-free if they are used for qualified higher education expenses, but income limits do apply and this means that, for some, children’s saving bonds may not rank high among the best investments for children.

 But according to FINRA, for example, in 2015, the full interest exclusion on a Savings Bond for child beneficiaries is only available to couples filing jointly with modified adjusted gross income of less than $115,751, and for single filers with modified adjusted gross income of less than $77,200.
 This interest exclusion is phased out completely if modified adjusted gross income is over $145,749 for joint filers and $92,199 for single taxpayers.